Church of Our Most Holy Redeemer and St Thomas More, Chelsea

 The Church of Our Most Holy Redeemer and St Thomas More, also referred to as Holy Redeemer Church, is a Roman Catholic Parish church in Chelsea, London. it was built in the 19th century and opened on 23 October 1895.
 It was designed by Edward Goldie.
 It is situated on the corner of Upper Cheyne Row and Cheyne Row, next to Carlyle's House in the Royal Borough of Kensington and Chelsea.
 It is listed Grade II on the National Heritage List for England.

 History

 Construction

 In the early 1890s, Cardinal Herbert Vaughan requested Canon Cornelius James Keens to go to Chelsea and create a mission to serve the local Catholic population.
-In 1892 Canon Keens obtained permission from the Archdiocese of Westminster to build a church in the area.
-Originally, it was to be called the Church of the Most Holy Redeemer.
-The foundation stone was laid on 7 June 1894 and the church was opened on 23 October 1895.
+In 1886, a site was acquired in Beaufort Street.
+In 1892 Canon Keens obtained permission from the Archdiocese of Westminster to build a church in the area, relocating from Beaufort Street to Cheyne Row, the site of William de Morgan's pottery.
+The foundation stone was laid on 7 June 1894 and the Church of Our Most Holy Redemmer was opened on 23 October 1895.
 The church was consecrated on 21 June 1905 by Cardinal Francis Bourne.